DBaek25/320-final-tutorial/_pages/index.md

+---
+layout: page
+title: "The Value of a Weapon in Valorant"
+permalink: /
+---
 <h1>The Value of a Weapon in Valorant (WIP)</h1>

 <h2> This website will host the Jupyter notebook writeup for the final tutorial.
 The tutorial will be added by 12/20/2021 at 4:00 pm by the latest. </h2>